Bungalow 2

 Bungalow 2 is a novel by Danielle Steel, published by Delacorte Press in June 2007.
-The book is Steel's seventy-second novel.
+It is Steel's seventy-second novel.

 Synopsis

-Writer Tanya Harris loves her life as a mother and wife living in Marin County but has always wanted the chance to write a major Hollywood screenplay.
-When the chance arises, although initially turning it down, her husband encourages her to take the once-in-a-lifetime offer.
+Writer Tanya Harris loves her life as a mother and wife living in Marin County, but has always wanted the chance to write a major Hollywood screenplay.
+When the chance arises, her husband encourages her to take the once-in-a-lifetime offer.

 Working in Hollywood with the Oscar-winning producer Douglas Wayne is intoxicating for Tanya, especially when he sets his sights on her.
-Struggling to cope with the movie and her family, Tanya feels her family need her less and so as one opportunity after another leads her away from her old life and into this new world, Tanya finds life has many twists and turns whilst at Bungalow 2.
+Struggling to cope with the movie and her family, Tanya feels her family needs her less, and one opportunity after another leads her away from her old life and into this new world.